-Iterns are a Boeing employee and must have a Boeing Membership with BEWET at a $10 fee.
-Iterns may bring guests, however keep in mind guests registrations must pay the full trip fee of $50.
+Interns are a Boeing employee and must have a Boeing Membership with BEWET at a $10 fee.
+Interns may bring guests, however keep in mind guests registrations must pay the full trip fee.

 Note: Per Boeing Recreation policy, Boeing employees and on-site contractors must be members to participate in club activities.
 All guests must be non-Boeing people.

 A BEWET member may bring any non-Boeing person with them as a guest.
 Boeing Recreation policy mandates that anyone who is a Boeing employee must be registered as a member within the club.
 Thus no Boeing employee can register for a trip as a guest.

 BEWET Membership is valid for the current calendar year, January 1 - December 31.
 There is a grace period from January 1 - May 1 for members to renew their memberships and become current as the majority of BEWET trips occur after May 1.

 Yes, however, either a membership for the previous or upcoming whitewater season will be acceptable.